Skip to main content

 Mighty mussels

-An Off Season offer for the seafood lovers, come and warm up this May–August when Freycinet Marine Farm serves up its hearty winter seafood: filled with fresh local fish, scallops and Freycinet Marine Farm’s own steamy Tasmanian blue mussels plucked fresh from the sea.
+Come and warm up in the Off Season at Freycinet Marine Farm with hearty winter seafood dishes filled with the marine farm's own steamy Tasmanian blue mussels plucked fresh from the sea.
 Polish it all off with a paired Freycinet Vineyard riesling.

 You’re sensing all those beautiful aromas coming out of the dish.